Death of Cindy James: Background

 Cynthia Elizabeth Hack was born in Oliver, British Columbia, Canada, on June 12, 1944, to Matilda "Tilley", a homemaker, and Otto Hack, an English teacher and former colonel in the Royal Canadian Air Force.
 Both of her parents were of Russian descent.
 She was one of six children, with three older brothers and two younger sisters.
 Cindy spent part of her teenage years in Ottawa due to her father's involvement in the air force, and attended high school there.
 She recorded in her private diaries that her childhood had been marked by her father's strictness, which included corporal punishment.

 In adulthood, Cindy pursued a nursing career in Vancouver, and enrolled in nursing school in 1962.
 During this period, her father had reenlisted with the air force and relocated the family to France, where she visited them during holidays.
 During this time, in letters to her family, Cindy occasionally referred to an unnamed intern she had met during her studies.
-She claimed that the two had at one point been engaged, and that, after finding he had terminal cancer, the man committed suicide while the couple were on a skiing trip.
+She claimed that the two had at one point been engaged, and that, after finding he had terminal cancer, the man died by suicide while the couple were on a skiing trip.
 None of her parents or siblings, however, ever met the man, and Cindy did not name him.

 In the summer of 1965, Cindy met Roy Makepeace, a South African psychiatrist 18 years her senior.
 The two married on December 9, 1966, the same year she graduated from nursing school with a BSN.
 Cindy's parents were skeptical of the marriage due to the couple's age difference, and her father felt that Makepeace had taken advantage of Cindy's "naiveté and gullibility."
 Her family testified that the couple's marriage was troubled and that the two were at times emotionally distant.
-Though Cindy later made accusations of spousal abuse, Makepeace asserted he "only slapped her twice" over the course of their marriage.
+Cindy later made accusations of spousal abuse; Makepeace claimed he "only slapped her twice" over the course of their marriage.
 Though licensed as a psychiatrist in his home country of South Africa, Makepeace failed twice to obtain his medical license in Canada and instead accepted a job as an Assistant Professor in the Faculty of Medicine at the University of British Columbia.

 Cindy worked as a pediatric nurse at Vancouver General Hospital—where her husband had also one time been employed—from 1966 to 1975.
 In 1973, Makepeace took a job as director of health services at BC Hydro.
-In April 1975, Cindy was hired as a team coordinater at Vancouver's Blenheim House, a facility caring for children with behavioral disorders.
+In April 1975, Cindy was hired as a team coordinator at Vancouver's Blenheim House, a facility caring for children with behavioral disorders.
 She worked at Blenheim House for approximately 12 years, and was noted by her colleagues for her competence and professionalism.